Capital: Kvod (pop. 25,000)

 The Kavan royalty has long been divided.
-Two Great Houses, the Ivanovs and the Xanderovs, have schemed against each other for centuries even as the throne has passed between them.
+Two Great Houses, the Avannorics and the Zandrasts, have schemed against each other for centuries even as the throne has passed between them.

 The power of the Grand Princes is checked by the Duma, a council of nobles, priests, and Kavan knights.

 Kavan Knights form the backbone of the principality’s military.
 They ride on hardy horses, wear suits of mail and pointed iron caps, and bear swords and spears.
 They give the Zarube knights and Almanian landswehr a formidable challenge.
 They are reinforced by vast numbers of crossbowmen and infantrymen, together with peasant soldiers.

 In Kav, magic most commonly manifests in females.
 These “babas” are feared by all but are said to have powers of conjuring and summoning, spiritual possession and bloodthirst.
 They have been variously tolerated and persecuted throughout history.

 The rarest of warriors in the Kavan army are the medvings — magically gifted men who can transform into a cross between man and bear.
 Unlike the babas, they are revered by all and given prestigious commands.
 A medving is accorded honor and is viewed as an incarnation of the god Tur (Tyr).